MultiSafepay/docs/content/faq/testing/test-payment-details.md

 read_more: "."
 ---

-For thoroughly testing your payment integration with MultiSafepay, you can use the following payment credentials in the TEST environment to simulate different payment scenarios.

-Testing with our test credentials can only be done in your MultiSafepay Control (Test environment).
-Create your [MultiSafepay Test Account](https://testmerchant.multisafepay.com/signup) free of charge.

-With a successful connection with your test or staging environment, you can immediately start testing.
+To test payment methods with your ecommerce integration or custom-built integration, test payment details can be entered on the checkout page to simulate a transaction.
+Alternativley, some payment methods require you select test scenarios from a list.

+The test payment details and scenarios can only be tested in the [MultiSafepay Test Control](https://testmerchant.multisafepay.com/).
+If you do not have an account yet, see [Onboarding](/guides/getting-started/#step-1-create-a-test-account)

-{{< alert-notice >}} Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay test account.
+{{< alert-notice >}} Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay Test Control.
 As a result, a refund cannot be processed successfully.
-Contact our Integration Team at <integration@multisafepay.com> to enable outgoing payments or additional payment methods in your MultiSafepay Control. {{< /alert-notice >}}
+Contact our Integration Team at <integration@multisafepay.com> to enable outgoing payments or additional payment methods in your MultiSafepay Test Control. {{< /alert-notice >}}

 ## Banks

 ### Bancontact

-MultiSafepay provides a test platform for Bancontact transactions.
+MultiSafepay provides test details for Bancontact transactions.
 To simulate the outcome of a transaction, enter:

 * A test card number
 * Any expiry date in the future